Site uses cookies to provide basic functionality.

 3d82ae4 It is a lie to write in such way as to be rewarded by fame offered you by some snobbish quasi-literary groups in the intellectual gazettes. writing Ray Bradbury

-8190f7f Writing takes a combination of sophistication and innocence; it takes conscience, our belief that something is beautiful because it is right. writing innocence Anne Lamott
+8190f7f Writing takes a combination of sophistication and innocence; it takes conscience, our belief that something is beautiful because it is right. innocence writing Anne Lamott

 52ffd5e "I often said that writers are of two types.
 There is the architect, which is one type.
 The architect, as if designing a building, lays out the entire novel at a time.
 He knows how many rooms there will be or what a roof will be made of or how high it will be, or where the plumbing will run and where the electrical outlets will be in its room.
 All that before he drives the first nail.
-Everything is there in the blueprint. writing creative-writing gardner authors writers George R.R.
+Everything is there in the blueprint. authors creative-writing gardner writers writing George R.R.
 Martin

 196e747 It's such a confidence trick, writing a novel.
 The main person you have to trick into confidence is yourself.
 This is hard to do alone. writing writing-process Zadie Smith